Ulugh Khan: Siege of Ranthambhore

-Last days
+Death

 After his conquest of Ranthambore in 1301, Alauddin ordered Ulugh Khan to prepare for a march to the Kakatiya capital Warangal.
 Ulugh Khan assembled a large army, but died a few months later.

 According to the 14th-century chronicler Ziauddin Barani, his death greatly depressed Alauddin, who gave a lot of money away in charity for the salvation of his soul.
 However, Barani's contemporary chronicler Isami claims that Alauddin had ordered Ulugh Khan's killing by poisoning.
 During Alauddin's march to Ranthambore, his nephew Akat Khan made an attempt to assassinate him.
 When Alauddin fell unconscious, Akat Khan wrongly believed him to be dead, and spread the news.
 According to Isami's account, a servant of Alauddin told the Sultan that on hearing this news, Ulugh Khan had remarked that he was ready to fill the vacant throne.
 This made Alauddin suspicious of Ulugh Khan, leading to Ulugh Khan's murder.
 The 16th-century chronicler Husam Khan, in his Tabaqat-i-Bahadur Shahi, also attributes Ulugh Khan's death to poisoning, a claim repeated by the later chronicler Haji-ud-dabir.

 Historian Banarsi Prasad Saksena dismisses Isami's account as false.
-However, Kishori Saran Lal believes that given Alauddin's temperament, it is not impossible that he had his brother killed.
+However, Kishori Saran Lal believes, without citing any evidence, that given Alauddin's temperament, it is not impossible that he had his brother killed.

 In 1304, Alauddin sent another army to Gujarat, and annexed it to the Delhi Sultanate.
 According to Amir Khusrau's Ashiqa, which is of little historical value, Ulugh Khan led this invasion.
 However, this claim is of doubtful accuracy, and is not supported by other sources.
 Isami names the commander of the second Gujarat campaign as Malik Jhitam, not Ulugh Khan.
 The 16th-century historian Firishta also suggests that Ulugh Khan was already dead by this time.
 The 18th century text Mirat-i-Ahmadi claims that Ulugh Khan governed Gujarat for 20 years, and was later executed as a result of a conspiracy by Malik Kafur.
 However, the author has obviously confused Alp Khan with Alauddin's brother Ulugh Khan.

-In famous culture
+In popular culture

 He was portrayed by Ashwin Dhar in Bollywood movie Padmavat which was based on poem of Malik Muhammad Jayasi written on background of Siege of Chittorgarh by Alauddin Khilji.